Header image

 .....

-Diya is an experienced leader and organisational psychologist with extensive expertise in helping individuals, teams and organisations work at their best.
+Diya Dey (MAPS, FCOP, MPsych) Diya is an experienced leader and organisational psychologist with extensive expertise in helping individuals, teams and organisations work at their best.
 She started out in consulting working across a broad range industries on leadership, culture, organisational reviews, psychological risk prevention and strategic wellbeing.
-Her longstanding experience with public sector clients eventually led to her joining the Victorian Public Service in 2017.
+Her longstanding experience with public sector organisations eventually led to her joining the Victorian Public Service in 2017.
 Since then, she has led the state-wide development of comprehensive wellbeing strategy for the Education sector and the implementation of meaningful reforms and change.
-In her current role within the Victorian Government Solicitor's Office she advises senior leaders on managing the organisation's psychosocial risk profile, with a focus on workload, vicarious trauma and respect at work.
-Diya is also the Social Impact & Advocacy Director for the National College of Organisational Psychologists, combining her passion for the profession and public policy advocacy to improve wellbeing and inclusion across workplaces.
+Over the past few years, she has been advising senior leaders on managing the organisation's psychosocial risk profile within the legal sector and has recently commenced as the Director of Health, Safety and Wellbeing at Court Services Victoria.
+Diya is also an active member of the inaugural Wellbeing in the Profession Community of Practice run by the Victorian Legal Services Board and Commissioner - helping shape good practice for managing wellbeing across the legal sector.
+Outside of work, Diya is also the Social Impact & Advocacy Director for the Australian Psychological Society's College of Organisational Psychologists, combining her passion for the profession and public policy advocacy to improve wellbeing and inclusion across workplaces.

 loading